 Euphorbia pulcherrima or Poinsettia is often for sale around Christmas for its distinctive bright red or white bracts.

 Poinsettia, also known as Christmas Plant, belongs to the Euphorbiaceae family, plants which contain a milky sap that is very similar to latex and has the same irritating ingredients.
 People who are allergic to latex should avoid this plant or wear gloves when handling it.
-Many believe that the plant is poisonous but research has shown that you would have to consume huge amount of in order to show signs of poisoning.
+Many believe that the plant is poisonous but research has shown that you would have to consume huge amount of to show signs of poisoning.

 The use of plants as Christmas decoration dates from the 16th century in Mexico.
 The plant was already used for the manufacture of red dye and as an antipyretic.
 In the 19th century it was imported in Hawaii, the United States of America and Europe.